-The study of biology, which is often undertaken in interdisciplinary teams, complements the study of other science disciplines and other STEM (Science, Technology, Engineering and Mathematics) related courses.
-Through the analysis of qualitative and quantitative data, students are encouraged to solve problems and apply knowledge of biological interactions that relate to a variety of fields.
+Biology also involves the analysis of qualitative and quantitative data, students are encouraged to solve problems and apply knowledge of biological interactions that relate to a variety of fields.
 The Biology course builds on the knowledge and skills of the study of living things found in the Science Stage 5 course.
 The course maintains a practical emphasis in the delivery of the course content and engages with the technologies that assist in investigating current and future biological applications.

 - Cells as the Basis of Life

 - Organisation of Living Things

 - Biological Diversity

 - Ecosystem Dynamics